 EMDR (Eye Movement Desensitization and Reprocessing) incorporates elements of cognitive-behavioral therapy with eye movements or other forms of rhythmic, left-right stimulation that can "unfreeze" traumatic memories.

 Helping a loved one deal with trauma

-It can be difficult to know how to help a loved one who’s suffered trauma, but your support can be a crucial factor in their recovery.
+When a loved one has suffered trauma, your support can be a crucial factor in their recovery.